Dr Chiara Candelise is an experienced energy economist and policy specialist. Her research interests:

 Interested in cross disciplinary research in the field and with a forward looking interest into sustainability transitions and large scale changes in socio-economic and technical systems.

 Leading UK expert on techno-economic, market and policy analysis of solar technologies, contributed to several research project in the field.
-Currently working on economic and technical conditions and challenges for successful integration of PV deployment within the UK electricity system.
+Currently working on research projects on: economic and technical conditions for successful integration of PV deployment within the UK electricity system, and energy access and rural electrification.

 Also working on emerging business and financing models for the deployment of renewables and energy efficiency, with a focus on community projects and shared ownership approaches.
 Leading expert on crowdfunding as innovative and potentially disruptive alternative finance tool and its application to the energy sector.